f-corvaro/42.common_core/.tips/README.md

 ## The beginning

 After you passed the C Piscine, you will start the 42 Common Core.
 You will have an email with a domain of your school.
 The school will give to you the priviledge of [github pro](https://education.github.com/pack).
 I suggest to download this web browser extension that will improve your intra page [improved intra](https://chrome.google.com/webstore/detail/improved-intra-42/hmflgigeigiejaogcgamkecmlibcpdgo).
+To

 ## Github utilities